HtmlUnit/NHtmlUnit/README.md

 Future
 ------

-A complete rewrite of the NHtmlUnitGenerator using Mono.Cecil would be nice, although I'm unsure exactly how much this would do for the final product.
+A complete rewrite of the NHtmlUnitGenerator using [Mono.Cecil](http://www.mono-project.com/Cecil) would be nice, although we're unsure exactly how much this would do for the final product.

 Authours
 --------